omarreis/GBE3D/demos/SailboatDemo/README.md

 * Mouse actions: drag up/down=change elevation, drag rigth/left rotates camera.
 * Boat controls: toggle movement, Course (or Cap), Speed, Heel, jib and mainsail rotation).
 * Wave system is a sum of 5 senoid waves w/ configurable Amplitude, Longueur, Vitesse and Origine ( same as TGBEPlaneExtend, Om: kept the french names )
 * All graphic assets (3d models and textures) are embedded in the form file (fSailboatDemo.fmx).
-That is why the .FMX is so big (25M).
+That is why the .fmx is so big (25M).

-Note: At this time *Github Web* does not accept files larger than 25MB to be moved.
-I had to use git command line to update fSailboatDemo.fmx.
+Note: At this time *Github Web* does not accept files larger than 25MB to be posted.
+Had to use git command line to update *fSailboatDemo.fmx*.

 ![screenshot on phone](SailboatDemo_on_phone.png)